erica/now/README.md

 * Build from Xcode (there's a custom build phase that installs to /usr/local/bin, so make sure you have write access)
 * Build from SPM: `swift build` in the top level directory.
 The built utility can be found in `.build/debug/now`.
 Run with `swift run`

+## Thanks

+*I just started this section so if you pitched in and I forgot to mention you, please let me know so I can update this!*

+Darren Ford (code review), Ryan Booker ([code review and improvements](https://github.com/ryanbooker/now/blob/master/Sources/now/main.swift), and not least Paul Hudson (for living in the wrong time zone)

+## Help Request

+I want to add tests that will work regardless of where the utility is built and tested.
+(I do all tests outside of Xcode right now.)

+If you have suggestions or pointers, please let me know.
+Thanks!